“I make other carry-on bags nervous.”

 Our customers like to define our gear as "built like a tank".
 While obviously you're not going to be toting around bags that weigh 50 tons and have three inches of armor plate, still the comparison is valid.
-For a carry-on bag, they are built tough.
-Starting with the most durable soft textile material available, 1000 weight Cordura nylon, we use super strong UV resistant thread that is double stitched into every seam.
+For a carry-on bag, the Air Boss is built tough.
+Starting with the most durable, flexible, and practical textile material available -- 1000 weight CORDURA nylon, the Air Boss is built using super-strong UV-resistant thread that's stitched into every seam.

 Join the fleet feet crowd and travel carry-on with the Commander of the ship: the Air Boss!

 Due to high demand, you're encouraged to place your order now to get your Air Boss on our production schedule.
 Your bag will then be shipped in under 14 days.
 Like retirement, it's worth the wait.